Banaswadi: Demographics

 The population of Banaswadi has grown by approximately 44% since 2001, adding 14,144 people.
 Based on 2001 Census data, 10.6% of the population are Scheduled Castes, whilst less than 1% are Scheduled Tribes.

 Location

-Banaswadi is located at the outskirts of Bangalore Cantonment.
+Banaswadi is located at the outskirts of Northeastern Bengaluru.
 It is served by Banaswadi railway station, Sir M. Visvesvaraya Terminal and Baiyyappanahalli railway station.
 Nearest Namma Metro stations are Swami Vivekananda Road, Baiyappanahalli and Benniganahalli on the Purple Line.

 The Banaswadi Anjaneya temple in the locality is popular and it is believed that on the day of Hanuman Jayanti, the eye of the deity in stone secretes tears.